Saint Bernard

 "Hospices are sacred places, houses of the Lord, indispensable for the welfare of holy pilgrims, the rest for the needy, the consolation of the ailing, peace for the soul of the dead and assistance to the living".[1]

-Saint Bernard was the Archdeacon who founded this famous Hospice.
+Bernard of Menthon, a monk of the Augustine order who later became Saint Bernard, was the Archdeacon who is accredited with founding the world's first mountain rescue organization.
+This famous Hospice, set high in the Swiss Alps provided accommodation, food and shelter and a place to rest for all travelers during their difficult passage through the mountains.
 The Monks who lived there became renowned for their hospitality.
-Food and shelter was offered to all travellers who sought a place to rest during the arduous journey across the ice covered mountains.
 The dogs who bear the name of the Archdeacon of Saint Bernard would have probably existed long before there were any records of them.

 The History of the Saint Bernard